 He writes that his book argues that there is a crucial step in between the realization that high crimes and misdemeanors have been committed and the issuance of credible calls for impeachment.

-That presidential lawlessness threatens our constitution, our liberties, our security, and our standing as a republic under the law.
+The political case has to be built, that presidential lawlessness threatens our Constitution, our liberties, our security, and our standing as a republic under the law.

-So the real question, high crimes and misdemeanors equals, is a president's lawlessness and unfitness so thoroughgoing that we can no longer trust him with the power of his office.
+So the real question, high crimes and misdemeanors, equals, is a president's lawlessness and unfitness so thoroughgoing that we can no longer trust him with the power of his office?

 If you want to know what high crimes and misdemeanors is, that's a pretty good way of getting there.